soar-telescope/goodman_pipeline/README.md

     This research made use of Astropy, a community-developed core Python package for Astronomy (Astropy Collaboration, 2013, 2018).

-  It also uses [DCR](http://users.camk.edu.pl/pych/DCR/) and you should cite [this paper](http://adsabs.harvard.edu/abs/2004PASP..116..148P)
+  It also uses [DCR](http://users.camk.edu.pl/pych/DCR/) for cosmic rays identification and removal.
+You should cite [this paper](http://adsabs.harvard.edu/abs/2004PASP..116..148P)

      Pych, W., 2004, PASP, 116, 148